Alliance Trust PLC - Transaction In Own Shares

 TRANSACTION IN OWN SHARES

-Alliance Trust PLC ("the Company") announces that today the Company purchased 50,000 ordinary shares of 2.5p each at a price of 1190.0p per share, to be held in Treasury.
+Alliance Trust PLC ("the Company") announces that today the Company purchased 100,000 ordinary shares of 2.5p each at a price of 1186.0p per share, to be held in Treasury.

 Enquiries: